meker12/docs-templates/README.md

 source files in restructured text format which is the same technology behind content delivered by using ReadtheDocs.

-###User Guide template
+**User Guide template**

+Sphinx documentation project to create a User for a Rackspace service or product offering.

+- Audience
+  Service consumers that want to use the product through the Cloud Control panel.

+- Contents

-###Developer Guide template
+**Developer Guide template**

 Sphinx documentation project to create a Developer Guide for a a service API like the [Cloud CDN API documentation](https://developer.rackspace.com/docs/cdn/v1/developer-guide/).

-####Audience
+- Audience
   Application developers, operations, advanced users who want to use API services by using submitting API requests from the command line or by using CLI technologies.

-####Contents
+- Contents
   - Developer Guide
   - Getting Started with the API (cURL or CLI)
   - API Reference
   - Release Notes

 ##Jekyll templates